shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

    --description "Sample agent description" \
    --role "You are a sample agent meant to demonstrate the syntax" \
    --goal "Your mission is to teach people the syntax of the WXO CLI" \
+   --backstory "is a natural language definition of the agents context, motivation and depth" \
    --instructions "Use the tools provided to ..." \
+   --llm watsonx/ibm/granite-3-8b-instruct \
    --tools web_search,my_tool
    ```